robots-that-learn/robots-that-learn.github.io/index.md

 **Weekly Reading Assignment**: For every weekly reading, each student should come up with 2 multiple choice questions, and supply with answers.
 We will send out a Google form for submission each week.

 **Lecture Scribing**: For each lecture, two student scribes will organize lecture notes in LaTeX.
+The students can decide to submit a single note together or individually; grades will be assigned based on note quality.
 The lecture notes should be ready by the same Friday.
 Sign-up sheet [here](https://docs.google.com/spreadsheets/d/1TQzGYdRPp4Wtx0MXxJ19brMyj-wWIv6f1JznIZG42Lk/edit?usp=sharing).

 **Midterm**: About two-thirds into the semseter we will have a mid-term exam based on questions sourced from the weekly reading assignments.
 One 8.5”x11”, double-sided cheat sheet will be permitted.